Updated March 2018

 We recently spent a weekend in Philly and all four of us loved it.
 It’s a great place to take the kids and educate them on U.S. history.
 Stand in the room in Independence Hall where the Declaration of Independence was signed, take a walk on Elfreth’s Alley, the oldest neighborhood in America, see Ben Franklin’s grave, even visit the nation’s first zoo.

-There are many other things to see and do in Philly, including museums, picturesque parks, good restaurants and pretty tree-lined neighborhoods.
+There are many other things to do with kids in Philadelphia, including museums, picturesque parks, good restaurants and pretty tree-lined neighborhoods.
 It can be hard to know what to leave in and what to leave out.
-Below is a list of all that you can do in Philly.
-For us, we wanted to first make sure to see the sites that focus on Philly’s historical importance – it is, after all, the birth place of America!
+Below is a list of the many things to do in Philly.
+For us, we wanted to first make sure to see the sites that focus on Philadelphia’s historical importance – it is, after all, the birth place of America!

 This section of Philly is where all the historical sites are located and the perfect place to start seeing the city.